Gillingham, Norfolk: Geography

 According to the 2021 census, Gillingham has a total population of 697 people which demonstrates an increase from the 676 people listed in the 2011 census.

 The A146, between Norwich and Lowestoft, passes through the parish.

 St. Mary's Church

-Gillingham's parish church dates from the Twelfth Century but was largely rebuilt in the mid-Nineteenth Century by Thomas Penrice and is dedicated to Saint Mary.
+Gillingham's parish church dates from the 12th century but was largely rebuilt in the mid-19th century by Thomas Penrice and is dedicated to Saint Mary.
 St. Mary's is located on Church Road and has been Grade I listed since 1960.
 St. Mary's is open throughout the week for services.

-Gillingham is also home to the Church of Our Lady of Perpetual Succour Roman Catholic Church, which was built in late-Nineteenth Century by the Kenyon family of Gillingham Hall.
+Gillingham is also home to the Church of Our Lady of Perpetual Succour Roman Catholic Church, which was built in late-19th century by the Kenyon family of Gillingham Hall.

 Amenities

 St. Michael's Church of England Primary School is located within the village and is part of the Diocese of Norwich Education Trust.

 The village also has a playground, allotments and a village hall.